Chaldene/pancam/To-Do.md

 * Make H&S extract from SWIS TB compatible with H&S Checker written
 * Is it possible to heavily compress raw data
 * Make PSU Log
+* Finish LabView processing:
+* Make TC Extract
+* Set errors between 0 and 1 for a clear view
+* Split SWIS and NSVF into seperate modules
+* Ensure SWIS checks science images are as expected
+* swis.py: Adapt Sci compare for SWIS generated images.
+* swis.py: Correct UNIX time calculation as reporting year is 1970
+* Extract data from SWIS nsvf Router logs and run through analysis